 Shares Available for Issuance.
 As of February 23, 2022, under the LTSIP, there were 85,079 shares of common stock available for the grant of future awards.
-On February 24, 2022, 62,021 shares will be granted to participants of our Executive Stock Grant Program, thereby reducing the number of shares of common stock available for future amounts under our LTSIP to 23,058.
-There are no stock options outstanding, and 2,102,681 shares are subject to outstanding restricted stock awards and performance unit awards.
+On February 24,

+2022, 62,021 shares were granted to participants of our Executive Stock Grant Program, thereby reducing the number of shares of common stock available for future awards under our LTSIP to 23,058.
+There are no stock options outstanding, and as of February 24, 2002, 2,165,141 shares are subject to outstanding restricted stock awards and performance unit awards.
 Subject to shareholder approval of the proposed amendment, the maximum number of shares that may be issued under the Plan is 4,700,000 shares.